-You can structure your writing in the following way:
+You can structure your writing of SWOT analysis in the following way:

-Secondly, you can develop a table containing four sections headed strengths, weaknesses, opportunities and threats.
+Secondly, develop a SWOT Analysis Matrix for your chosen company.
+You can develop a table containing four sections headed strengths, weaknesses, opportunities and threats.
 Major strengths, weaknesses, opportunities and threats of your chosen company can be presented in bullet points under respective boxes.
-This can be followed by more detailed discussions of bullet points ideally using statistical data and referencing the data.
+These should be precise and verifiable statements.

 This portal contains example SWOT analysis of the following companies: